 PixelBlitz Engine

-PixelBlitz Engine is a game framework for Actionscript3 created by Norm Soule and Richard Davey.
-It provides quick and easy access to game-related features such as sprite handling, pixel blitting, collision detection, bitmap fonts, game related math, keyboard and mouse handling, parallax scrolling, filter effects and more.
+PixelBlitz Engine was a game framework for Actionscript3 created by Norm Soule and Richard Davey.
+It provided quick and easy access to game-related features such as sprite handling, pixel blitting, collision detection, bitmap fonts, game related math, keyboard and mouse handling, parallax scrolling, filter effects and more.

 svn checkout http://pixelblitz.googlecode.com/svn/trunk/pixelblitz-read-only